JTranOrg/JTran/JTran.Console/README.md

 # jtrancmd (console app)
-   jtran.exe is a console app for doing json to json transformations using the [JTran](../readme.md) language
+   jtrancmd.exe is a console app for doing json to json transformations using the [JTran](../readme.md) language

 Sample call